 At this point, I am nearly twelve and had read and seen things that I probably shouldn't have, though like anything, if you read enough of something, the whole thing starts to make sense.
 Phreaking, Hacking, Spoofing, all of these terms slowly became everything to me.
 No one at my small elementary school understood them, and I barely did myself, but all those evenings reading, and all the times I got yelled at for dialing a long distance number, all of those experiences made me who I am today.

 A few years later, a lost friend of mine and I got into the tail end of phreaking, was there at the advent of Wi-Fi and stumbling (never forget NetStumbler and Orinoco Gold cards) that soon came after.
 Growing up in the time period I did and watching technology evolve is not something I would trade for any other experience.

 Being able to live the life I do and call myself a Penetration Tester is a dream come true.
 To be able to sit down and poke and prod at something, trying to find a way in, trying to find a problem, there is nothing else that can reproduce that emotion.
 I have been fortunate enough to speak at a few different security conferences, including DEFCON.

 [typical] The ability to give back to this community for everything it has given me throughout my life gives me immense pride and purpose. [/typical]

 Outside of the confines of code, pixels, and Mbps, I enjoy riding my motorcycle, being a wannabe food critic with my lovely fiance, and watching almost anything Cyberpunk related.

 At the end of each day, I try and be humble to myself, to be grateful for what I have and for the opportunities that have been presented to me.

-I also like to think that if kid me could see what I get to do everything that it would blow his freaking mind.
+I also like to think that if kid me could see what I get to do everyday that it would blow his freaking mind.